sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 * [npm](https://npmjs.org) and [awscli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed
 * A valid email (can be your root account one)
   * without "+" in it
   * provided by a provider supporting [subaddressing](https://en.wikipedia.org/wiki/Plus_address) which means supporting '+' email extension (Most providers such as gmail/google, outlook etc. support it.
-If you're not sure check [this page](https://en.wikipedia.org/wiki/Comparison_of_webmail_providers#Features) "Address modifiers" column or send an email to yourself adding a plus extension such as `myname+test@myemaildomain.com` . if you receive it, you're good).
+If you're not sure check [this page](https://en.wikipedia.org/wiki/Comparison_of_webmail_providers#Features) "Address modifiers" column or email yourself adding a plus extension such as `myname+test@myemaildomain.com`.
+If you receive it, you're good).
 * An AWS account with an IAM user with Administrator permission

 ### Configure your local credentials